alxvth/HDILibSlim/README.md

 ## Building

 ### GIT Cloning
 When cloning the repo be aware that it includes submodules.
-With the latest git versions you shoule use the following command:
+With the latest git versions you should use the following command:

 ```
 git clone --recurse-submodules https://github.com/alxvth/HDILibSlim.git